Annuals are the plant world's equivalent of a summer romance.

 Modern annual flowers are bred for color through the season, and that makes them great supporting players for perennials.

-They are excellent at filling gaps when perennials are still small.
 They also take a starring role in container gardening.

 If you're a beginner gardener, annual flowers are easy to plant and maintain, they're the best way to get your feet wet learning the tricks of growing things.